hex-digital/guidelines/github-contributing/README.md

     [PCS-608] Change primary colors from red to green

-This allows us to easily see which issue each addition came and what it's for.
+This allows us to easily see which issue each addition came from and what it's for.

 Remember to commit often, and never to rewrite commit history once you've pushed to origin.
 However, before pushing your commits, you're free to rebase and